alainbuyze/ai-capstone-master/README.md

 6. -> correlation pairplot

 ## Is everything containerized within a working Docker image?
+Open a terminal from the root directory of the repository and run the commands
+1. docker build -t capstone-revenue-ml .
+2. docker image ls (to see the image **capstone-revenue-ml** was created
+3. docker run -p 4000:8080 capstone-revenue-ml
+4. check that the Flask API is running at http://0.0.0.0:8080/dashboard

 ## Did they use a visualization to compare their model to the baseline model?